 How to use preserved lemons

 Peel or pulp: Most recipes call for using just the preserved lemon peel, scraping off and discarding the pulp.
 Add the rind to food as is or add it to cooked food towards the end of the cooking.
-I often do use the pulp and add to food while it is cooking.
-If the lemons are small, such as Meyer lemons, I use them without scraping.
+If the lemons are small, such as Meyer lemons, and preserved whole, I use them without scraping.

 Rinsing: rinse the lemons in a colander under cold running water before using to rinse off excess salt.